irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 appropriate, up to and including the exclusion of the offending party from IRTF activities.

+The IRTF sometimes organises meetings or activities that co-locate with events organised by others.
+For example, an IRTF research group might hold a meeting co-located with a related academic conference.
+If the other event has an anti-harassment policy that differs from that of the IRTF, it should be made clear to participants which policy applies.

 The IRTF operates and makes use of a number of mailing lists and other online discussion forums.
 At the time of this writing, Research Group chairs act as moderators for such forums used by their research groups